 5 reasons you should (and shouldn’t) live with friends

-But as exciting as this sounds, choosing who you want to live with can be one of the most stressful decisions of your uni experience – particularly deciding whether or not to live with friends.
+But, as exciting as this sounds, choosing who you want to live with can be one of the most stressful decisions of your uni experience – particularly deciding whether or not to live with friends.

-Why you should live with your best friends
+Why you should live with your friends

-You also don’t have to worry about making time for friends in between juggling uni and a part-time job, as you’ll come home to them every night!
+You also don’t have to worry about making time for friends in between juggling uni and a part-time job, as you’ll come home to them every night.

-Cooking together is also a great bonding exercise and can make boring jobs like peeling potatoes and chopping tomatoes seem more fun!
+Living with friends can make cooking and eating much more fun.
+Making dinner together is a great bonding exercise and makes boring jobs like peeling potatoes and chopping tomatoes feel much more bearable.

-We’ve all had our experiences of ‘the borrower’ when living in shared accommodation – that one flatmate who borrows just about everything from everyone and normally forgets to return it, or breaks it before they do.
+We’ve all had our experiences of ‘the borrower’ when living in shared accommodation – that one flatmate who borrows just about everything from everyone and usually forgets to return it, or breaks it before they do.

-Plus, it means you get to borrow from them too (without being labelled ‘the borrower’)!
+Plus, it means you get to borrow from them too – without being labelled ‘the borrower’!

 Having good mates around you is the ultimate cure for the homesickness blues.

-If that doesn't work, our tips for coping with homesickness will do the trick.
+And, if that doesn't work, our tips for coping with homesickness will do the trick.

 Living with someone who's on the same course or who takes some of the same classes as you can be a brilliant motivator to get out of bed and make it to that 9am lecture.

-Just try not to let it get too competitive!
+Just try not to let it get too competitive...

 You might never get time to yourself